Émile Cohl: Years with André Gill

 Adolphe Thiers was succeeded as president by Patrice MacMahon, duc de Magenta, a conservative monarchist who had been at Sedan.
 He became steadily less popular under the assault of caricatures.
 One of these, "Aveugle par Ac-Sedan", a French pun on "accidentally blind" and "Bungler at Sedan", put its creator, Émile Cohl, in jail on 11 October 1879, making him instantly famous.
 Three months later, MacMahon resigned in disgrace—the caricaturists liked to believe that they were responsible.
 He was succeeded by Jules Grévy, who transferred real power from the post of president to the prime minister and legislature.
 This led to a period of internal stability and prosperity for France.

 Through Gill, Cohl (as he was now known) had become acquainted with an artistic circle calling themselves the Hydropathes.
 The group was united by various "modern" ideas and a love of poetry.
 The group, like many others of the time, based most of their activities on shocking people.
 As a result of his new-found fame, Cohl was named editor of the group's spokes-piece, L'Hydropathe, in October 1879.
+In 1880 he was also invited to join the Fumist group led by Alphonse Allais and Eugène Bataille.
 At about this time, Cohl's estranged father died, leaving him a modest legacy.
 Cohl set out to discover his abilities, writing and producing two satiric plays that did very poorly.
 The co-author of both plays was Norés (pseudonym of Edouard Norés), an American who had been an architect before giving up his former life for Bohemianism on the banks of the Seine.
 Besides a strong friendship, Norés taught Cohl English, a useful skill later on.